akeneo/pim-community-dev/Bundle/TestFrameworkBundle/Resources/doc/reference/js_unittests.md

     });
 });
 ```
-First, in require section necessary modules are loaded.
+First, in define section required modules are loaded.
 And then, inside tree of `describe()` and `it()` calls specified tests assertions.

 This approach allows to test public API of a module.
 But what about mocking depended on modules and internal module's functional.